nayefroqaya/LogSSAD/README.md

 2. Implement a new case for new dataset in the LogdataRead class (see `src/logdata_reader.py`).
 ---
 ## 🚨 Anomaly Detection
-To apply LOGAD on new log data:
+To apply LOGAD on log data:

-2. Place name of the dataset in main.py file.
-3. Start the file: `src/main.py`).
+run the main fucntion
 ---
 ## 📬 Contact
 We are happy to answer your questions: